"Palmyra is so much more healthy than other reefs. It has an intact marine ecosystem where the entire food web is still in place."

 What lessons does Palmyra offer for other reefs, coasts and islands?

 First, it is important to make people aware that there are still really healthy ecosystems out there so that people are encouraged to protect the natural world in their own backyards.
 Second, we can’t effectively restore coral reefs if we don’t know what a healthy one looks like.
 Palmyra provides a baseline for how a healthy reef functions, so we can set the right conservation and restoration goals for other reefs that have been damaged by pollution and overfishing.

-We had an interesting, and accidental, breakthrough this year while gathering data on bonefish movements.
+We had an interesting, and accidental, breakthrough one year while gathering data on bonefish movements.
 One evening we were beyond Dudley Island, about halfway out the big channel, fly fishing for bonefish so we could put monitoring transmitters on them.
 While there, we witnessed hundreds of bonefish amassing in the shallows, and we believe this was a very rare sighting of bonefish reproduction.
 This is a very mysterious and wary fish, but there they were, the “ghosts of the flats,” hundreds of bonefish swimming around our feet.
 Bonefish spawning aggregations have never been scientifically documented, and we know very little about how long they last or when they occur.
 But we seem to have stumbled upon one at Palmyra.
-It was magical to witness it, and I can’t wait to go back to see if we can learn more next time.
+It was magical to witness it.